IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-debugging-running-native-sql-stored-procedures.md

 ---
-title: "Deploying, running, and debugging native SQL stored procedures"
+title: "Deploying and running native SQL stored procedures"
 ---

 # {{ page.title }}

 This article shows you how to use Db2 Developer Extension to deploy a native SQL stored procedure (NSP) with various deployment options: enabling debug, altering previous deployments, setting target schema, and others.
-It also walks you through the process of debugging and running an NSP.
+It also walks you through the process of running an NSP.

-**Tip:** Before you use the information in this article, make sure you're familiar with the instructions for [Creating a native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.html).
+**Tip:** Before you use the information in this article, make sure you're familiar with the instructions for [Creating native SQL stored procedures]({{site.baseurl}}/docs/working-with-stored-procedures/creating-native-sql-stored-procedures.html).

 One big advantage of using Db2 Developer Extension to deploy an NSP, as opposed to manually executing SQL, is that you can save the various deployment options separately from the SQL itself, which means that you can push your code into a source code manager, such as GitHub, without having to remove the deployment debug options first.